MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-inference-server-troubleshooting.md

 The `azureml-inference-server-http` server package is published to PyPI.
 The [PyPI page](https://pypi.org/project/azureml-inference-server-http/) lists the changelog and all previous versions.

-If you use an earlier package version, it's recommended to update your configuration to the latest version.
+If you're using an earlier package version, update your configuration to the latest version.
 The following table summarizes stable versions, common issues, and recommended adjustments:

 | Package version | Description | Issue | Resolution |
 | --- | --- | --- |